I didn’t even know how much I relied on caffeine to get me through the day until I didn’t have it.

 So are the health benefits worth giving up coffee?

 So let’s not blow this too far out of proportion.
 For the majority of people, drinking coffee every day is not going to wreck your health.
 It has some mild health benefits and a few more negative effects.
 However, if you’re here reading this it’s probably because you’ve noticed that coffee or caffeine is not exactly your cup of tea.

 For me, I can’t just have one caffeinated drink a day.
-As soon as I’m tolerant of one (with a week or two) I have another, and another….and soon I’m back to 4-5 energy drinks per day, brain fog, and no energy.
-So was going with caffeine hard?
+As soon as I’m tolerant of one (within a couple of days) I have another, and another….and soon I’m back to 4-5 energy drinks per day, brain fog, and no energy.
+So was going without caffeine hard?
 Yes.
 Was it worth it?
 Heck yes.
 Even without half of the health benefits on this page, the difference in how I feel would make me detox again in an instant.

 So, whether you decided to give up coffee or not, hopefully you’ll be able to use this information to snag some of the health benefits we discussed.